ReactiveCocoa/ReactiveCocoa/README.md

 ## Objective-C and Swift

-Although ReactiveCocoa was started as an Objective-C framework, as of version 3.0, all major feature development is concentrated on the [Swift API][].
+Although ReactiveCocoa was started as an Objective-C framework, as of [version 3.0][CHANGELOG], all major feature development is concentrated on the [Swift API][].

 RAC’s [Objective-C API][] and Swift API are entirely separate, but there is a [bridge][Objective-C Bridging] to convert between the two.
 This